int-brain-lab/ann-rnns/README.md

-# ann-rnns
+# FieteLab-Reversal-Learning

-Training ANN-RNNs to perform the IBL task
+### Setup
+After cloning the repository, run `pip3 install -r requirements.txt` to install the project's dependencies.
+We used Python 3 and did not test Python 2.